jandell4373/flyff-universe-auto-hotkeys-key-mirror/README.md

 | `debugger` | Attach CDP session to target tabs for key injection |
 | `storage` | Save your configuration locally |

+## Notes

+- Target tabs will show a **"Chrome is being debugged"** banner — this is expected and required for trusted key injection
+- Source and target tabs must not be the same tab
+- Does not work on `chrome://` pages or the Chrome Web Store

+## Disclaimer

+This tool is intended for personal convenience.
+Use it wisely and at your own risk.
+Automating inputs in online games may violate the game's terms of service.

 ## License

 MIT